 This matters because failed payments contain two fundamentally different populations:

 Passive exiters were already mentally churned before the payment failed.
 They stopped engaging with the product days or weeks ago.
 When the payment failure notification arrived, they did not act — not because they missed it, but because the failure is a convenient exit that avoids the friction of deliberate cancellation.
+The payment failure is not the cause of their churn; it is the cancellation channel they preferred over explicit cancellation.

 In Stripe’s billing data, both look identical: a failed payment with no subsequent update.
 Your dunning sequence treats them identically too.
 This is the core inefficiency — recovery resources are spread evenly across a population where only half (or less) will respond to any dunning intervention.

-Why behavioral signals are not enough
+Why are behavioral signals not enough to classify intent?

 Teams often attempt to distinguish involuntary from voluntary using behavioral proxies: